Polymer/old-docs-site/0.5/articles/webview.md

     </body>
     </html>

-It's worth noting that webcomponents.js is not needed in WebViews powered by Chromium 36+.
-However, if you're creating an app for multiple platforms, it's still recommended to include the polyfills for portability.
+It's worth noting that webcomponents.js isn't required for the Chromium 36+ Android WebView.
+However, if you're creating an app for multiple platforms, it's recommended to include the polyfills for portability.

 When all is said and done, your final folder structure should look something like this: